Understanding your rights is the first step to protecting them.

-Due to limited resources, the ACLU of Alaska is only able to take on a relatively small number of cases – cases that will have a big impact on a large number of people.
+Due to limited resources, we are only able to take on a small number of cases – cases that will have a big impact on a large number of people.

 ACLU of Alaska